WoopyOnOff/woop-nois/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 ## Prerequisites
 You need a mongodb database.
+In the users tables, add a document with the schema in /server/models/user.js The password must be hashed in sha256.
 You have to create a config.js in the server folder

 `module.exports = {
     'secret': 'yoursecret',
-    'databaseURL': 'mongodb://hostname:port/databasename',
+    'databaseURL': 'mongodb://hostname:port/databasename'
 };`

 ## First install